Sponsor an Intern

 Fall semester interns begin their on-site work in late August or early September, serve 12 weeks, and finish their internships in mid-December.

 Spring semester interns begin their on-site work in late January or early February, serve a minimum of 12 weeks, and finish their internships in May.

-Summer session interns begin their on-site work at the end of May or early June, serve for six weeks, and finish their internships in mid-July.
+Summer session interns begin their on-site work at the end of May or early June, serve for seven weeks, and finish their internships in mid-July.

-Note: If the semester has already begun and you're looking to fill an immediate position, you may post a PAID non-credited internship (PT job) with Career Services.
+Note: If the semester has already begun and you're looking to fill an immediate position, you may post a PAID non-credited internship (PT job) as an assistant.

 If you experience difficulties or have further questions, please contact Career & Internship Services at (212) 217-3000 or [email protected].